rust-lang/rust-forge/src/release/process.md

 PR then other pull requests in that rollup will be incorrectly associated with the prior release.

+This is effectively when the beta branch forks -- when beta is promoted, it will be based off of the commit just before this version number bump PR.

 ## Promote branches (T-3 days, Monday)

 Both promotions should happen on Monday.
 You can open both PRs at the same